CredLancer/CredLancer_ALL/README.md

 Privacy: Integrating Identity Login protocols that ensure personal data remains private with opt-in credential visibility Scalibility & Fees: Layer 2 solutions on Ethereum can improve platform fees.
 Solutions like ZKSync Era & Starkware´s Starknet have the added benefit of account abstraction built in natively.
-Technologies Used Solidity, Typescript, Node.js, Flutter, Open Zepplin, Cookbook, Celo, ZK Sync Era, Mantle, IPFS, Gnosis Safe
+Technologies Used Solidity, Typescript, Node.js, Flutter, Open Zepplin, Cookbook, Celo, ZK Sync Era, IPFS, Gnosis Safe, Aleo
-Technologies explored:
-ZKSync
-Aleo
-Credentials & GIG Proposal Data stored on IPFS with Filecoin & FVM executing contracts Tech Used: FEVM, Solidity, next.js, react.js hardhat-kit, Web3.Storage, Lighthouse (encryption & token (credential gating))

 User Profile Data: Information such as name, contact information, professional qualifications, and other details about users' professional background could be stored on IPFS.
 This data would be hashed and encrypted before being stored on IPFS to ensure privacy and security.
 Here we plan to dive into Lighthouse incorporate their solutions.

 Credentials: Self-attested digital credentials such as degrees, certificates, and badges issued to users could be stored on IPFS.
 Organization issued Soul Bound Token Credentials (ERC1155) can also be stored.

+Anonymous Rating Survey: We used Aleo web-browser extension to provide ZK Ratings that are triggered after an organization issues freelancers experience credentials from projects.
+The rating asks from 1-10 that will be questioned in different categories of Quality, Communication, and Speed.
+Neither party will know what score they received, however points can be used to keep organizations and freelancers accountable.

 Professional Development Data: Information about professional development activities, such as training courses, workshops, and conferences that users have participated in could be stored on IPFS.